forons/forons.github.io/datasets/index.md

 ## Wikipedia pagecounts-raw sorted by page (years 2007-2016)

-This dataset consists of hourly pagecounts for Wikipedia pages sorted by article, , ordered by `(project, page, timestamp)`.
+This dataset consists of hourly pagecounts for Wikipedia pages sorted by article, ordered by `(project, page, timestamp)`.
 It has been created by processing Wikimedia's [`pagecounts-raw`](https://dumps.wikimedia.org/other/pagecounts-raw/) dataset.
 [Read more and download the data...](./wikipedia-pagecounts-raw-sorted/)

+## Wikipedia pagecounts-ez (2007-12-09 – 2011-11-15)

+This dataset is a compressed format of the pageview data of Wikimedia projects.
+It has been created by processing Wikimedia's [`pagecounts-raw`](https://dumps.wikimedia.org/other/pagecounts-raw/) dataset.
+[Read more and download the data...](./wikipedia-pagecounts-ez/)

 ---